tensorflow/tensorflow/tensorflow/docs_src/performance/xla/operation_semantics.md

 ```

 Nested tuple shapes are not supported.
 For an empty tuple shape, the Infeed
-operation is effectively a nop and proceeds without reading any data from the
+operation is effectively a no-op and proceeds without reading any data from the
 Infeed of the device.

 > Note: We plan to allow multiple Infeed operations without a total order, in